Curried Citrus Shrimp

-If you like spicy Indian food, this is a quick and satisfying meal.
-Great with basmati rice.
+If you like spicy Indian food, this is a quick and satisfying meal that pairs well with basmati rice.

 - Servings: 4